 Neural Artificial Intelligence

-The basic advantage of automation offered by artificial intelligence alone is a value adding benefit for healthcare procedures.
+The basic advantage of automation offered by artificial intelligence alone is a value-adding benefit for healthcare procedures.
 However, in the last few years, more advanced forms of AI have yet again revealed even more applications that can transform the way medical institutions are generally operated.

 Chatbots, for example, are increasingly getting better and better with their roles as virtual health assistants, to the point of specialization.
 Last year, New York-based Northwell Health launched a personalized chatbot specifically for patients set to undergo a colonoscopy procedure.
 The aim is to maintain information flow, to help educate patients through casual, conversation-like communication.
 This is because more than 40% of these patients tend to end up not continuing with the procedure.
-Mainly due to fear, which is caused by misinformation or direct lack of knowledge.
+Mainly due to fear, which is caused by misinformation or a direct lack of knowledge.

 Even more complex are deep learning AI that can do analytical work originally intended for technical specialists.
 For instance, diagnosis can (theoretically) be provided by feeding the AI all available patient information, letting it learn all of the possible patterns and combinations.
 While still far from perfect, it is at least expected in the next few years that newer innovations can be integrated to help make it reliable enough for professional use.

 The idea of computers being connected directly to living brains has been a staple of science fiction for many decades.
-The concept of brain-computer interfacing (BCI) goes as far back as the 1920s, with the invention of the electroencephalography (EEG).
+The concept of brain-computer interfacing (BCI) goes as far back as the 1920s, with the invention of electroencephalography (EEG).
 But it was only at the end of the 20th century and the first decade of the 2000s did we made the first real achievements in the field.

 The first theoretical advantage of BCI in healthcare is the potential development of “neuro-prosthetics”, or prosthetic devices that can be directly controlled via the brain.
 This has been studied and presented in many research papers that discuss its design and use.
 However, we don’t have a complete working prototype yet.
 Both the technical requirement and level of technology have not yet been achieved.

-More generally, however, digitization of human brain activity is the common end-goal of BCI.
+More generally, however, digitization of human brain activity is the common end goal of BCI.
 This goes beyond monitoring the brain for possible abnormalities.
 This is recording every electric signal made and attempting to translate its intention.
 Neuralink is perhaps the most ambitious project so far in this regard.
 It combines semi-invasive BCI with modern data transfer and telecommunication technologies, to monitor brain disorders at the single neural signal level.

 Accuracy of brain activity measurement is still the main challenge in BCI.
 Of course, all pioneering BCI programs within the last few years have their methods of overcoming this.
 But before they are universally adopted, BCI will remain one of the most exclusive healthcare technologies on this list.